9:50am PT by Eriq Gardner

 "I am very grateful for the opportunities provided to me through appearing on American Idol," says Phillips.
 "The value that the fans and the show have given to my career is not lost on me.
 However, I have not felt that I have been free to conduct my career in a way that I am comfortable with.
 I look forward to being able to make my own choices about my career and to being able to make great music and play it for my fans."

 The petition to determine controversy (read here in full) is grounded on the Talent Agencies Act, the California law that says only licensed talent agents can procure employment for clients.
 In the past, the law has been used as a cudgel by Hollywood artists from Arsenio Hall to Kesha who wished to escape paying commissions to their managers.
-Phillips now hopes to have the TAA applied to an entertainment company that has had its hand in his pocket even since he won Idol's 11th season on May 23, 2012.
+Phillips now hopes to have the TAA applied to an entertainment company that has had its hand in his pocket ever since he won Idol's 11th season on May 23, 2012.

 Before Idol viewers voted him the winner that year, Phillips signed a series of contracts governing his management, merchandising, recording and publishing.
 The deals are quite favorable to 19 Entertainment, a company founded by Simon Fuller that also produces other shows such as So You Think You Can Dance.
 For example, according to the complaint, when Phillips does endorsements, 19 gets as much as a 40 percent cut.